 in their own personal style.

 The first resulting project was the seven-part series "This is my Australia" about the Fifth Continent, produced in the same year.
-Among the seven celebrities of the first season were, among others, the actor Rainer Hunold, crime scene commissar Ulrike Folkerts, swimming Olympic champion Dagmar Hase and the entertainer Ron Williams.
+Among the seven celebrities of the first season were for instance the actor Rainer Hunold, crime scene commissar Ulrike Folkerts, swimming Olympic champion Dagmar Hase and the entertainer Ron Williams.
 The shoot turned out to be the most elaborate n-tv foreign production of the time and the biggest rating success of the year.
 As a result, the second celebrity relay "This is my Australia" followed in 2004.
 Since then, the celebrity travel format has established itself as an integral part of the n-tv program.
 Here is a review of our previous episodes:

 April 2019 was all about filming in Taiwan.
 Together with actress Valerie Niehaus as "Tourguide", the blue planet team started the production in Taipei, the capital of the island state.
 Before there, the further route led inland, into the Alishan Mountains.
 What many people do not know: Taiwan has more mountain peaks over three thousand meters than the Alpine Republic of Austria...and Taiwan is just as big in terms of area as the German state of Baden-Württemberg.